 Don’t fall for these common SEO mistakes that can tank your search engine rankings.
-In the online world there is so much bad SEO information out there, that it is hard to sift through it all.
+In the online world, there is so much bad SEO information out there, that it is hard to sift through it all.
 Below are the top 7 worst mistakes you can make for SEO (search engine optimization).

-Similar Anchor Text
+1. Similar Anchor Text

 It’s a good rule of thumb to try and use as much anchor text as you can.
 Search engines look for websites that appear to be natural.
 If you keep getting the same anchor text over and over, this puts up red flags in the search engine algorithms.
 Think of it this way, if you asked 100 different people to link to your website and only gave them the URL, how many different anchors would there be?
 I’m sure at least half of the anchors would be unique.

 Write for your visitors and not for the search engines.
 So many times I have seen people trying to fit hundreds of keywords into their content.
-Not only does it read funny but also it looks unprofessional and search engine can easily catch on to this.
+Not only does it read funny but also it looks unprofessional and search engines can easily catch on to this.

-When we optimize content we usually use two keywords and fit them into the content on a single page.
+When we optimize the content we usually use two keywords and fit them into the content on a single page.
 Anything more than that and you run the risk of keyword stuffing and causing a penalty in the search engines.

-Every website is going to get low quality links, whether they are bought, traded or just happen naturally via scrapper websites.
+Every website is going to get low-quality links, whether they are bought, traded, or just happen naturally via scrapper websites.
 Don’t worry about the ones out of your control.
-All of the big websites have scrapper links but the important thing is they have high quality links to offset them.
+All of the big websites have scrapper links but the important thing is they have high-quality links to offset them.

 There are several factors you should look for in a quality link.
 Most of which is really the quality of the website itself.
 What is the Compete ranking?
 How many backlinks does the website have?
 Does the website get cached in Google on a regular basis?
 If I Google some of the keywords, where does the website rank?
 These questions can help you make an informed decision on the quality of the website.

 Google knows Link Networks and so do the other search engines.
 Keep in mind anytime you are seeking a link and ask yourself “could I have got this link naturally?”
-If the answer is no, then you should stay away from those type of links.
+If the answer is no, then you should stay away from those types of links.

 It seems simple but on some websites analyzing the title tags to find the right combination can take hours.
 It can also be smart to test the titles yourself.
 Narrow your choice down to a few and then try them out to see which one ranks higher for your keywords.

-Link Acquisition Speed
+7. Link Acquisition Speed

-Guest author Stuart McHenry is the President of McKremie as US-based web hosting company.
+Guest author Stuart McHenry is the President of McKremie a US-based web hosting company.
 You can read their blog that discusses Social Media, SEO and Web hosting issues.
-He has been involved in search engine optimization more than 6 years and was formally the CEO at SEO Fusion.
+He has been involved in search engine optimization for more than 6 years and was formally the CEO at SEO Fusion.
 You can also share your expert tips and write a guest article here.